 - confusion, problems concentrating or thinking or memory problems

 8. Sleepiness.
-It is best to take Mirtazapine Tablets close to bedtime.
+It is best to take Mirtazapine Tablets, USP close to bedtime.

 9. Severe skin reactions: Call your doctor right away if you have any or all of the following symptoms: